-Cut Bank, Montana proudly boasts to be the coldest city in the United States.
+Cut Bank, Montana, proudly boasts “The Coldest City in the United States.”
 No doubt true in the winter, but the summer finds a completely different weather pattern, and the only thing cold in Cut Bank is the people.

-Georgie (Bruce Dern) is long time mailman who has grown tired of his job and the people he sees.
+Georgie (Bruce Dern) is a long-time mailman who has grown tired of his job and the people he sees.
 Thankfully, he is shot dead while delivering mail to the good folks of Cut Bank.
-Conveniently, Georgie’s murder is captured on video while Dwayne (Liam Hemsworth) tapes his girlfriend, Cassandra (Teresa Palmer) practicing her pageant routine.
-Even more convenient, there happens to be a $100,000 reward to anyone with evidence of the killing of a postal official!
-Well, well, well… But rather than raising any suspicions in town, the citizens of Cut Bank continues their life and work with out much notice until the pleasant, and oblivious, mail inspector (Oliver Platt) arrives.
+Conveniently, Georgie’s murder is captured on video while Dwayne (Liam Hemsworth) tapes his girlfriend, Cassandra (Teresa Palmer), practicing her pageant routine.
+Even more convenient, there happens to be a $100,000 reward to anyone with evidence of the killing of a postal official.
+Well, well.
+But rather than raising any suspicions in town, the citizens of Cut Bank continue their life and work without much notice until the pleasant and oblivious mail inspector (Oliver Platt) arrives.

 The city of Cut Bank may be small, but the citizens are large, each one more so than the next.
 The chief of police, Vogel (John Malkovich), is a worn down and disaffected man who has spent too much time in Cut Bank and should have gotten out years ago.
 But then Vogel grimly tells Dwayne that he witnessed Cut Bank’s first out-and-out murder.
-You’d think with such a low crime rate, he’d be a nicer fellow.
-He’s not, and neither is anyone else in Cut Bank, least of all the stuttering psychopath, Derby (Michael Stuhlbarg) who lives by himself and shops from the Ed Gein catalog.
+With such a low crime rate, you’d think he’d be a nicer fellow.
+He’s not, and neither is anyone else in Cut Bank, least of all the stuttering psychopath, Derby (Michael Stuhlbarg), who lives by himself and shops from the Ed Gein catalog.